sandra-calvo/mimmitkoodaa-visualRecognition-Watson/README.md

 http://yourAppName.au-syd.mybluemix.net/ui - Sydney

-Awesome,you web app is ready!
+Awesome, you web app is ready! :+1:

 Play with the visual recognition classifier using the UI.
 Enter the image URL and choose default classifier or custom and check the results!

  ![](/screenshots/Picture31.png?raw=true)